juzibot/juzi-qa/README.md

 # simple-qnamaker

-Make it simple to call qnamaker
+Make it simple to call QnAMaker

+[QnAMaker](https://www.qnamaker.ai/) is a cloud service powered by Microsoft.
+It can build, train and publish a sophisticated bot using FAQ pages, support websites, product manuals, SharePoint documents or editorial content through an easy-to-use UI or via REST APIs.

 ## Install